BreakFun: Jailbreaking LLMs via Schema Exploitation: Conclusion

 \section{Conclusion}

 In this work, we investigated the tension between the advanced capabilities and the security of Large Language Models.
-We introduced \textbf{BreakFun}, a systematic attack methodology that weaponizes an LLM's proficiency in structured reasoning to bypass its safety alignment.
-Our core contribution is the principle of cognitive misdirection, operationalized through a \textbf{Trojan Schema} that reframes a malicious request as a benign technical task.
+We introduced BreakFun, a systematic attack methodology that weaponizes an LLM's proficiency in structured reasoning to bypass its safety alignment.
+Our core contribution is the principle of cognitive misdirection, operationalized through a Trojan Schema that reframes a malicious request as a benign technical task.

-Our large-scale evaluation across 13 foundational and proprietary models confirmed that this is a widespread and fundamental vulnerability, not an isolated flaw.
+Our large-scale evaluation across 13 foundational and proprietary models confirmed that this is a widespread and structural vulnerability, not an isolated flaw.
 The high Attack Success Rates, particularly on the most capable foundational models, underscore a critical challenge in current alignment paradigms.
 Furthermore, our ablation study revealed a crucial insight: there are at least two distinct cognitive failure modes.
 While most models are primarily vulnerable to the logic of the adversarial schema, some exhibit a broader susceptibility to the general context of code simulation.

 Motivated by these findings, we proposed and evaluated a principled, proactive defense termed \textbf{Adversarial Prompt Deconstruction}.
-Our proof-of-concept demonstrated high efficacy in detecting and neutralizing the BreakFun attack by programmatically decoupling user intent from its deceptive syntactic wrapper.
+By programmatically decoupling user intent from its deceptive syntactic wrapper, our approach demonstrated high efficacy across multiple model families, with ablation results confirming the causal role of the deconstruction mechanism.
 This presents a promising new direction for building cognitively-aware safety systems.

 Ultimately, this research demonstrates that as LLMs become more capable, the frontier of AI safety must evolve.
-Securing future systems will require moving beyond simple content filtering and toward a deeper, more fundamental resilience against cognitive deception and structural exploits.
+Securing future systems will require moving beyond simple content filtering and toward a deeper, more robust resilience against cognitive deception and structural exploits.